debiiyappi/pooputil/README.md

 Probably not.

-If malware wants to encrypt every file on your disk it'll happily encrypt `.poop` too.
+If malware wants to encrypt every file on your disk itll happily encrypt `.poop` too.

-The idea here isn't to beat ransomware, it's to make your actual file contents unreadable without the password while also giving you a funny file extension.
+The idea here isnt to beat malware, its to make your actual file contents unreadable without the password while also giving you a funny file extension.

 ---